duff-lab-team/AD-EV-characterisation/README.md

 As in the Quick Start, visit the Google Drive link, this time downloading both `data` and `results`.
 These should both be place in a directory called `storage` and placed in the top-level of this project after downloading it from Github.
 Note that the project structure currently assumes a Unix environment as there are the top-level symbolic links `data` and `results` pointing to those respective directories within `storage`.
-These may have to be recreated on non-Unix OS such as Windows.
+These may have to be recreated on non-Unix systems such as Windows.

 We provide two methods below for setting up an analysis environment and running the code.
 Alternatively, a user may wish to use their own R install and packages, however this approach may require troubleshooting and does not guarantee reproduction of our results.